barbudangabriel-gif/Flowmind/FLOWMIND_CORE_ARCHITECTURE.md

 ### 5. **Adding New Features**
 Before coding, ask:
 - Is this a stock feature? → Enhance Investment Scoring
-- Is this a portfolio feature? → Add to Portfolio detail or per-portfolio modules
+- Is this a portfolio feature? → Add to Mindfolio detail or per-portfolio modules
 - Is this an options feature? → Add under Options Analytics
 - Is this a new trading system? → **STOP.
 Review with team.
 Do we really need a 3rd module?**